Business-improvement.eu

 Senior management

-Ronald Does is not only professor at the University of Amsterdam, but also director of the consultancy firm Institute for Business and Industrial Statistics (IBIS UvA).
+Ronald Does is not only professor at the University of Amsterdam, but also director of a (Lean) Six Sigma consultancy firm.
 He stresses the importance of having a well-run business organization, before you start with Six Sigma.
-'Applying Six Sigma means making changes.
-People on the shop floor must want to make improvements.
+'Applying Six Sigma means making changes', says Does.
+'People on the shop floor must want to make improvements.
 Only tolerating Six Sigma, for example, to give underperformers a second chance by leading DMAIC projects, will certainly lead to failure.
 People who can successfully run Six Sigma projects are often high potentials.
 They often have other important tasks, so it is important to free them from these.’

 Process Control

-'I was impressed by Six Sigma.
-Therefore we began to initiate Six Sigma projects ourselves at companies such as Sara Lee and DAF Trucks.
-Today, the thematic improvement methods Six Sigma and Lean Six Sigma are the core business of our consultancy.
-We are now carrying out an increasing number of projects in the service industry, the Dutch university hospital UMCG is a good example.
-Our focus on the service industry simply has to do with market demand, since 90% of all companies in the Netherlands operate in this sector.'
+'I became impressed by Six Sigma', continues Does.
+'Therefore we began to initiate Six Sigma projects ourselves at companies such as Sara Lee and DAF Trucks.
+Today, we carry out an increasing number of projects in the service industry, the Dutch university hospital UMCG is a good example.'

-'Our Black Belt training consists of four weeks of theoretical study, interspersed with three weeks of practical exercises.
-Candidates must bring along a real-life Six Sigma project, in order to attend our Six Sigma class.
-After the training, we assess the candidate’s theoretical knowledge, while the management of their company assesses their practical results.
-Optionally, the training course can be rounded off with a theory exam at the University of Amsterdam.'
+Usually, a Black Belt training is a mixture of theoretical study and practical exercises, and takes up several months of time.
+'Candidates should bring along a real-life Six Sigma project.
+That way, it becomes clear imediately if they have understood what they have learned.
+We assess the candidate’s theoretical knowledge, and the management of the company assesses their practical results.
+Optionally, the training course can be rounded off with a theory exam.'

 Conclusion